moonsightz/usbhidproxy/README.md

   Current code swaps control/caps or left/right mouse buttons.

-  Unlike HID remapper, proxy uses a descriptor USB HID device.
+  Unlike HID remapper, a descriptor of a connected USB HID device is used.
 From OS, proxy hardware looks like a connected USB HID device.
 I don't know if it complains with USB standard, so use where you can take responsibility by yourself.

 ## To customize swap keys/buttons
   Change code.
 No configuration file or method.